franzbu/EnhancedSpaces.spoon/README.md

 # EnhancedSpaces

-macOS introduced changes to Apple's Spaces feature that broke many third party tools that had added various enhancements, among them Hammerspoon's spaces.
+macOS introduced changes to Apple's Spaces feature that broke many third party tools that had added various enhancements.

-That is the reason EnhancedSpaces exists; it started as a replacement for Apple's Spaces - in EnhancedSpaces they are called mSpaces, providing features Apple doesn't, such as sticky windows and - most importantly, bringing back time-saving features such as easily and quickly moving windows between mSpaces, opening windows on pre-arranged mSpaces and the latter optionally in pre-arranged sizes and positions.
+That is the reason EnhancedSpaces exists; it started as a replacement for Apple's Spaces - in EnhancedSpaces they are called mSpaces, providing features Apple doesn't, such as sticky windows and - most importantly, bringing back time-saving features such as moving windows between mSpaces quickly, opening windows on pre-arranged mSpaces and the latter optionally in pre-arranged sizes and positions.

 As an additional feature, you can use EnhancedSpaces' integrated window manager for resizing and positioning your windows with keyboard shortcuts or, optionally, with the help of your mouse or trackpad.
-However, you can also use your favorite window manager to organize the windows on your mSpaces.

 EnhancedSpaces has been inspired by various applications, among them AeroSpace, Moom and BetterTouchTool.
 EnhancedSpaces has simplified my life with macOS; may it do the same for you.